🍀 Nette RobotLoader: high performance and comfortable autoloader that will search and autoload classes within your application.

 require.
 Great, isn't it?

-If you want RobotLoader to skip some directory, use
+If you want RobotLoader to skip some directories, use

 By default, RobotLoader reports errors in PHP files by throwing exception